helm/community/helm-maintainers-onboarding-guide.md

 - A version of Helm SHOULD be compatible with the previous two Kubernetes releases
 - A version of Helm SHOULD be forward-compatible to the greatest extent possible

-(The velocity and frequency of major changes in Kubernetes precludes us from making strong compatibility guarantees)
+(The velocity and frequency of major changes in Kubernetes precludes us from making strong compatibility guarantees; see the [Helm Version Support Policy](https://helm.sh/docs/topics/version_skew/) for specific supported versions.)

 During a major release, all code is subject to revision, but Chart backward compatibility SHOULD be retained.